Tbharvesh/DeepLearningProject/README.md

 - **TensorFlow:** An open-source deep learning framework used for building and training the neural network model.
 TensorFlow provides the tools necessary for high-performance numerical computation, essential for processing complex datasets like medical images.
 - **Deep Learning:** The project leverages deep learning algorithms to analyze and classify X-ray images accurately.
 These algorithms enable the model to learn from the vast amounts of data and make predictions or classifications based on its learning.

+## Models Used

+For building the deep learning model, we utilized the following architectures:

+- **CNN (Convolutional Neural Networks)**: CNNs are fundamental to deep learning for image and video recognition, image classification, and similar tasks.

+- **VGGNet**: Developed by the Visual Geometry Group, VGGNet is renowned for its simplicity and depth, significantly influencing the perception of depth in deep learning architectures.

 ## Conclusion

 The X-ray Image Classifier Model project represents a significant step towards harnessing the power of machine learning in medical imaging.
 By accurately classifying chest X-rays into categories indicative of specific respiratory conditions, this model aims to support healthcare professionals in delivering timely and precise diagnoses.